 Enter the last name, specialty or keyword for your search below.

 I Want to...

 Healthcare Effectiveness Data and Information Set (HEDIS®)

 The Healthcare Effectiveness Data and Information Set (HEDIS®) is a widely used set of health care performance measures that is developed and maintained by the National Committee for Quality Assurance (NCQA).
 Examples of HEDIS® measures are Comprehensive Diabetes Care, Childhood Immunizations, yearly Well Child Exams for Children Ages 3-6 and yearly Adolescent Well Care Exams.
-For detailed information about HEDIS ®, please go to http://www.ncqa.org/ or read our 2013 HEDIS Tip Sheet View the 2014 HEDIS Tip Sheet.
+For detailed information about HEDIS ®, please go to the NCQA website or read our HEDIS Tip Sheet.

 Consumer Assessment Health Plan Surveys (CAHPS ®)

 The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) 5.0H is a member satisfaction survey whose objective is to capture information about consumer-reported experiences with healthcare.
 The focus of the survey is to measure how well plans are meeting member expectations, determine which areas of service have the greatest effect on overall member satisfaction, and identify areas of opportunity for improvement.
 Topics included in the survey are: Getting Needed Care, Getting Care Quickly, How Well Doctors Communicate, Customer Service, Claims Processing, Shared Decision Making, Plan Information on Costs, Coordination of Care, and the Ratings of Health Care, Personal Doctor, Specialist, and Health Plan.
 The survey is conducted according to NCQA protocol by an NCQA certified vendor.